Andreas-Froyland/win-media-control/README.md

 await play(['Spotify', 'Firefox']);
 await next(['Spotify', 'Chrome']);

+// Control all sessions (use "all") await play('all');
+await pause('all');

-// Omit app parameter to control all sessions or simulate keyboard keys await play();         // Play all active sessions await pause();        // Pause all active sessions await next();         // Simulate Next Track keyboard key (Windows decides which session) await previous();     // Simulate Previous Track keyboard key await stop();         // Simulate Stop keyboard key await togglePlayPause(); // Simulate Play/Pause Toggle keyboard key
+// Control current session (omit parameter) await play();         // Control current session await pause();        // Control current session await next();         // Control current session await previous();     // Control current session await stop();         // Control current session await togglePlayPause(); // Toggle current session
 ```

-When you call `next()`, `previous()`, `stop()`, or `togglePlayPause()` without arguments, they simulate pressing media keyboard keys.
-Windows decides which session to control (typically the most recently active one).
-This matches the behavior of physical multimedia keyboards.
+When you call functions without arguments, they control the current/focused media session directly through Windows' GlobalSystemMediaTransportControls API.
+This is more reliable than simulating keyboard input.
+If no current session is available, it automatically falls back to using SendKeys to simulate media key presses.

-When you call `play()` or `pause()` without arguments, they control all active sessions.
+Use `"all"` to explicitly control all active sessions.

 Functions return a result object with `success` and `failed` arrays: